duereg/manager-readme/README.md

     One of my main responsibilities is ensuring that you’re set up for success.
 Things slip through the cracks and I won’t know I’m letting you down.

- - You feel safe debating with me
+ - You feel safe talking with me

     Examining ideas from all angles improves them.
-If it sounds like I’m disagreeing with something I’m most likely just playing devil’s advocate.
-This does rely on us being able to have a safe debate.
+This relies on us being able to have safe communications.
 I've read that feedback requires three attributes:

       - Safety (you should feel safe to give and receive candid feedback)
       - Effort (neither you nor I should feel defensive about the feedback, and feedback should be easy to give)